Here's the end result:

 Here are more special files that let you configure this pin.
 For us

 value are interesting because with those two we could start controling our relay!
 Inspect the contents of the files via:

-$ cat direction value in 1
+$ cat direction value

 The current direction of this pin points